paprika2227/Nexus/TERMS_OF_SERVICE.md

 - Back up important data regularly
 - You are responsible for configuring appropriate data retention settings
 - You must comply with applicable privacy laws (GDPR, CCPA, etc.) for your users
+- **Auto-recovery snapshots**: Snapshots are created automatically for security purposes.
+While we strive to restore servers after attacks, we cannot guarantee complete restoration of all channels, roles, or permissions.
+- **Server lockdown**: During security incidents, the bot may temporarily restrict server access (lockdown mode).
+This is an automated security measure to prevent further damage.

 ## Limitation of Liability